Support for those who deliver education

-In order for a learning environment or experience to be considered safe and effective all those who play a part in education must be given the support to do so.
-What this means will vary from protected or supported time to carry out their duties, to having the correct training and preparation to carry out their roles, and having access to student documentation.
+In order for a practice learning environment or experience to be considered safe and effective all those who play a part in education must be given the support to do so.
+What this means will vary from protected or supported time to carry out their duties, to having the correct training and preparation to carry out their roles, and having access to student and other programme documentation.

 The AEI, with its practice learning partners, must make sure the correct support is in place, for all those who play a part in education.